TGAC/grassroots-user-docs/services/field_trial/submit_study.md

 A Study is an experiment that takes place at a location to measure a variety of phenotypes.
 It is one of the main forms that you will need to complete and has a number of fields:

+ * **Load Study**: If you wish to edit an existing Study, choose it from this list and its values will be loaded.
  * **Name** *: The name of the Study.
  * **Field Trial** *: This is the Field Trial that this Study belongs to.
 If the Field Trial that you require is not in this list, then you’ll need to create it by following the instructions for